Lukaa98/operating-system-proj1/README.md

 # cisc3320proj1-group9
 Members:
-Hareem Bokhari
+Hareem Bokhari,
-Angelo Acevado
+Angelo Acevado,
-Nay Ayeyar
+Nay Ayeyar,
 Luka Nikabadze

 You must write the shell in C/C++ for Linux systems, and the shell must have the following